noamkyr/Noam_Kyram-s_Projects/README.md

   3. User B first writes a free-text explanation of what the code does.
   The system’s LLM verifies the accuracy of this description.
   4. Upon a correct description, User B must reimplement the same logic in the target language.
-  The result is verified using LLM scoring and unit tests.
+  The result is verified using LLM scoring.
   If both steps pass, both players earn a point.

 **Key Features**